 In our study, obtaining two points or more over 4 indicates a high degree of formalization.
 This wide angle used to look at the organization of the economic activity of the self-employed allows to see that the overwhelming majority of self-employed have a very low level of formality.
 Indeed, only 3 percent of the self-employed obtained a high degree of formalization.
 So not only formality cannot be defined by business registration, but it cannot even be reduced to keeping accounting records.
-What is more, only 20 percent of the micro firms interviewed show a high degree of formalization to keep accounting records.
+What is more, only 20 percent of the micro firms interviewed show a high degree of formalization and this is mostly due to the fact that micro firms have legal obligation to keep accounting records.